rsyncOSX/RsyncOSX_archived/README.md

 **RsyncUI** is released for **macOS Monterey**.

 Latest build is [11 November 2021](https://github.com/rsyncOSX/RsyncUI/releases).
-Next version (v1.2.4) will merge the two task views, multiple tasks and single task into one view.
-The work has commenced and there will probably be a release late December or early January.
+Next version (v1.2.4) will merge the two task views, multiple tasks and single task, into one view.
+There will probably be a new release later in December or early January.

   - the [documentation of RsyncUI](https://rsyncui.netlify.app/)
   - the [readme for RsyncUI](https://github.com/rsyncOSX/RsyncUI/)